 Instead, you don’t have the lawnmower in the cloud and don’t wish to have it around unless you need it.
 You can borrow tools from your neighbors to do the job.
 Once the job’s done, you can return it, and with that approach, you don’t have to own a resource you only need during certain times.

-The same applies to the cloud; you need to rope in extra resources when needed and pay up only for what you use.
+The same is true with the cloud; you need to rope in extra resources only when needed and pay up only for what you use.
 These resources can range from extra storage to additional RAM power.
-Effectively, cloud computing scalability takes on resources when required and during lean periods, shedding unwanted resources to save monetary resources.
+Effectively, scalability takes on resources when required and during lean periods, shedding unwanted resources to save monetary resources.

 What makes cloud scalability lucrative for businesses is instant availability.
 While there are predictive spikes, there is always a sudden surprise spike in traffic, and it demands stunted latency without downtimes.
 Thankfully, cloud providers make the required resources available within no time.